VladimirPopugaev/AuthService/README.md

 This application contains both protected requests (for user browsing and unprotected requests).

+When a user is created, a notification message is sent to the message queue (via RabbitMQ).

 The application has swagger documentation.
 A screenshot of it is shown on the screen below.

 ![img.png](img.png)